tarantool/doc/doc/reference/reference_lua/box_schema/user_create.rst

         The maximum number of users is 32.

-    :param string user-name: name of user, which should conform to the :ref:`rules for object names <app_server-names>`
+    :param string name: a user name, which should conform to the :ref:`rules for object names <app_server-names>`
     :param table options: ``if_not_exists``, ``password``

     :return: nil